Lab 16 - Using Azure Key Vault for Managed Identities

 2. Type Windows 11 in Search the Marketplace search bar.

-3. Select Windows 11 and from the plan dropdown choose Windows 11 Enterprise, version 22H2.
-Then choose Create.
+3. Select Windows 11 and from the plan dropdown choose Windows 11 Enterprise, version 25H2 or any newer version.
+Then select Create.

 Field Values